Position: Head Coach

 Among the 44 wins in 2016, its most since 2010, Clemson had 24 come-from-behind victories and 14 one-run wins against only six one-run losses.
 The 2016 Tigers, who were ranked No. 15 in the final USA Today coaches poll, won 11 of their last 13 games, which included a 10-game winning streak, for the first time since 1991.
 He was also named midseason national coach-of-the-year by D1Baseball.

-Clemson was second in the nation in walks (359) and slugged an ACC-high 75 homers, tied for seventh most in the nation, in 2016, more than doubling its previous season’s total, thanks in large part to Beer, who won the Dick Howser Trophy as national player-of-the-year and was a first-team All-American.
-Beer, who batted .369 with 18 homers, 70 RBIs, a .700 slugging percentage, 62 walks and a .535 on-base percentage, became the first freshman to win the award and the first freshman to be named ACC Player-of-the-Year.
+Clemson was second in the nation in walks (359) and slugged an ACC-high 75 home runs, tied for seventh most in the nation, in 2016, more than doubling its previous season’s total, thanks in large part to Beer, who won the Dick Howser Trophy as national player-of-the-year and was a first-team All-American.
+Beer, who batted .369 with 18 home runs, 70 RBIs, a .700 slugging percentage, 62 walks and a .535 on-base percentage, became the first freshman to win the national award and the first freshman to be named ACC Player-of-the-Year.

 Chris Okey, who hit .339 with 15 homers and 74 RBIs, and Krall, who had a 10-2 record, five saves and an ACC-best 1.67 ERA, also earned first-team All-America honors.
 It marked the first time the Tigers had three first-team All-Americans in one season.
 Okey was a second-round draft pick after the season, Clemson’s highest-drafted catcher in history.

 Lee was named Clemson’s head coach on June 18, 2015 by Director of Athletics Dan Radakovich.
 Lee led the Cougar program to a 276-145 (.656) record and four berths in the NCAA Tournament, including 2014 and 2015.